-Tourette syndrome (TS) is a neurological condition that is known for producing both vocal tics as well as repetitive movements.
-TS is usually noticed in childhood when the first symptoms arise, generally between 3 to 9 years of age.
+Tourette syndrome (TS) is a neurological condition that is popular for producing both vocal tics as well as repetitive movements.
+TS often becomes apparent in childhood when the first symptoms arise, generally between 3 to 9 years of age.
 What are the symptoms of Tourette syndrome?
-Is it always inherited?
+Is it hereditary?
 Is there any hope for a natural source of help?
 Read on to learn the answers to these important questions and more.

 The symptoms of TS include a number of types of tics.
 Here is a list of some possible symptoms:

 A patient’s tics will often become worse when he or she is anxious or excited.
 When the person is focused on an activity or in a calm frame of mind, tics will likely reduce.
 There can be other triggers for tics such as coming in contact with another person who has tics or hearing someone make a sound that is interpreted as a tic, even if it is just a natural sound like someone sniffing.

 There is a particular gene that predisposes a person to conditions such as TS, ADHD (attention deficit hyperactivity disorder), and OCD (obsessive-compulsive disorder).
 It is important to note that having a genetic predisposition for a condition does not necessarily mean that it will occur.
 Also, about 15% of Tourette patients do not have the genetic susceptibility, so the syndrome is not 100% inherited.

 With that in mind, it is important to look at various ways to attack the problem.
 Since TS is a neurological disorder, one good place to start is finding a way to boost central nervous system (CNS) function.
 When the CNS is working optimally, that can benefit many neurological conditions including migraines and multiple sclerosis (MS).
 Tourette syndrome operates in a similar way.